 University & College Career Services

-Career help for International Studies and Globalization Studies majors is provided by the College of the Arts and Sciences Career Services Office.
-Students can use these services during their undergraduate study and up to four terms after graduation.
+Career help for International Studies majors is provided by the College of Arts and Sciences Center for Career and Professional Success.
+Students can use these services during their undergraduate study and up to one year after graduation.

 Where are you on your career path?
 Let us help you take the next step.
-Career Connection offers individual career counseling, career assessments, career exploration, job/graduate school assistance, workshops and group counseling, and a career exploration course, ESCE 2272.
+Career Counseling and Support Services offers individual career counseling, career assessments, career exploration, job/graduate school assistance, workshops and group counseling, and a career exploration course, ESCE 2272.

-Going Global is a feature available through FUTURELINK.
+Going Global is a feature available through Handshake.
 Once you have set up an account, you can access job and internship postings all over the world!
-Tips on preparing a country specific resume, information about cultural norms, and listings of companies are also provided.
+Tips on preparing a country-specific resume, information about cultural norms, and listings of companies are also provided.
 You can also search jobs by major cities in the United States and Canada.

-Access Going Global and the USA/Canada City Guides through your FutureLink account
+Access Going Global and the USA/Canada City Guides through your Handshake account

 International Studies maintains a library of publications totaling over 800 pages for students to consult when exploring careers and internships.
 Students are encouraged to stop by the department office and look through our career resources.